cmkobel/CompareM2/README.md

-### Updating an existing installation
+### Updating an existing installation (optional)

-Simply run this command, and you should be all set:
+If you should -later down the line- wish to update the installation, run this command and you should be all set:
 ```
 cd $ASSCOM2_BASE && git pull